CBurberry/UE4-PS4-BuildBot/README.md

 get the latest from the perforce directory where the project is based, attempt to package the project for PS4 (using RunUAT.bat), and ping all developers in the chat when a build fails.

-The bot in future revisions will also be able to:
+Bot features:
-* Output the error messages from the RunUAT.bat output.
+* Provides hourly build between working hours (see minTime & maxTime).
-* Iterate through revisions backwards to find the commit that first breaks the build.
+* Manual build command for developers to start a build when needed.
-* Provide scheduling commands / options for developers to be able to remotely change the frequency of builds.
+* Output the error messages from the RunUAT.bat output into discord channel and most recent 3 commits in project directory.
-* Provide manual build command (with option to set changelist number).
+* Return the state of build attempt and ping the appropriate users (the requester or @everyone if scheduled fails)

 ### Prerequisites